You may think that using luggage-delivery services in Japan is a little … #extra. But we’re here to make the case (ahem) that it’s very much worth it.

 • Haneda Terminal 3 (Arrivals, 2F / Departures 3F)

-Note: The following counters are temporarily closed: Narita Terminal 1 (Departures North Wing, 4F) and Haneda Terminal 2 (Arrivals, 2F / Departures, 3F).
+Note: At the time of publication, the following counters were temporarily closed: Haneda Terminal 2 (Arrivals, 2F / Departures, 3F).

-There is city to city shipping, but information about this service and the booking form are only available on the company’s Japanese website.
-Online reservations are due by 5 p.m. at latest on the day before your desired pick up date.
-Then your lugagge will be picked up at your accommodation (or home) and delivered to your destination usually within two or three days.
+There is city-to-city shipping, but information about this service and the booking form are only available on the company’s Japanese website.
+Online reservations are due by 5 p.m. at latest on the day before your desired pick-up date.
+Then your luggage will be picked up at your accommodation (or home) and delivered to your destination, usually within two or three days.

 Prices

-To send baggage to Narita or Haneda Airports from the Tokyo area it costs ¥2,730 for a 160 cm piece.
+To send baggage to Narita or Haneda Airport from the Tokyo area, it costs ¥2,730 for a 160-cm piece.

 Payments can be made in cash (JPY), credit card, or electronic payment at the airport counter.
-If you make an online booking you have to pay via credit card.
+If you make an online booking, you have to pay via credit card, though.

 Restrictions and insurance